NehaMadhekar09/beginner_tutorials/README.md

 # beginner_tutorials

 ## Overview
-This repository contains beginner tutorials in C++ for a publisher and subscriber node in ROS2 humble for custom string message
+This repository contains beginner tutorials in C++ for a publisher and subscriber node in ROS2 humble for custom string message.
+It has a launch file that launches publisher and subscriber nodes.
+It also has a service in talker to modify the string message.

 ## Dependencies
 * ROS 2 Humble